WordPress/wordpress-playground/packages/docs/site/docs/14-contributor-day/01-index.md

 ![Mermaid chart](https://github.com/WordPress/wordpress-playground/assets/779993/d4bc5a27-1401-4f35-bc68-2fad0ef699d5)

+## Translate WordPress Plugins using the WordPress Playground

+You can translate WordPress Plugins and Themes the traditional way in the table view at https://translate.wordpress.org/, or you can load the plugin to be translated and use Inline Translation to do so.
+Find the `Translate Live` link on the top right of the translation view for this.
+See [this blog post for more context](https://make.wordpress.org/polyglots/2023/05/08/translate-live-updates-to-the-translation-playground/).

 ## Contributing to other Make projects

 At this time, contributing to other Make projects is not fully supported at this time.